Day for Night

 She established Day for Night in 2006, drawing together her interests and diverse background in film festivals, distribution and screen translation.
 Whilst based in London, Sonali has spent extended periods working abroad since then – returning to Paris, as well as in Copenhagen and various cities in Asia – drawing from a range of varied cultural experiences and working practices which have strongly informed Day for Night’s philosophy.

-Sonali is Artistic Director and Founder of Aperture: Asia & Pacific Film Festival¡Viva!
-Spanish & Latin American Festival (Manchester).
+Sonali is Artistic Director and Founder of Aperture: Asia & Pacific Film Festival, the only UK film festival covering all of Asia and the only festival to over Oceania, which launched and toured around the UK in 2018.
 She is also Founder and Director of Nordic-Baltic Film Festival (UK) which completed its 5th edition at the end of 2016 and is currently evolving into a broader ongoing project.
 Sonali is currently working on a curatorial project on Japanese architecture in film.

 Sonali established Day for Night’s distribution division in 2012 as a natural extension of her curatorial work and involvement in numerous specialised film festivals, launching with Aditya Assarat’s Hi-So (Thailand 2010) and Dominga Sotomayor’s Rotterdam Tiger award-winning Thursday Till Sunday (Chile 2012).
 She has since gone on to represent a diverse range of titles and many award-winning films in the UK and Ireland, including Court (Chaitanya Tamhane, India 2014), Tharlo (Pema Tseden, China 2014), and By the Time it Gets Dark (Anocha Suwichakornpong, Thailand 2016) – with a particular focus on titles sharing a certain sensibility that takes cinema further into new realms and challenges the ‘idea’ of what is cinema (to quote André Bazin!).